SAYANTAN310896/Lending_Club_Case_Study/README.md

 7. Applicants who have take loans at much higher interest rate more like likely to be a defaulter.
 8. Applicants having lower income range and took loans for debt consolidations.
 9. Higher the  revolving utilization rate more chances of getting default.
+10. We have calculated the proportion of each loan purpose which are marked as Charged Off it seems that we got high proportion for small business.
+11. When comparing the loan status vs charged off proportions there is observed a high chance of being charged off for 36 months also high chance for fully paid .

+DRIVING FACTORS:
+1. Interest rate
+2. Purpose
+3. Grade
+4. revol_util
+5. DTI (Debt to income ratio)
+6. charged off proportions for each loan purpose
+7. terms